andrewferrier/normfn/README.md

 `normalize-filename` is a utility designed to make it easier to get filenames (in the broadest sense, this also includes directory names) to follow a modified version of Mark Hurst's file naming strategy (including dates).
+It also makes other modifications to filenames, listed below.

+## Modifications to Filenames to Prefix with Normalized Dates

 `normalize-filename` has an opinionated sense of what a filename should look like.
 It prefers `YYYY-MM-DD-rest-of-the-filename.ext`, where `Y`, `M`, and